devSchacht/essential-image-optimization/app/partials/book.md

 ## <a id="trivia" href="#trivia">Trivia</a>

 * [JPEG XT](https://jpeg.org/jpegxt/) defines extensions to the 1992 JPEG specification.
-For extensions to have pixel-perfect rendering on-top of old JPEG, the specification had to clarify the old 1992 spec and [libjpeg-turbo](https://libjpeg-turbo.org/) was chosen as its reference implementation (baesd on popularity).
+For extensions to have pixel-perfect rendering on-top of old JPEG, the specification had to clarify the old 1992 spec and [libjpeg-turbo](https://libjpeg-turbo.org/) was chosen as its reference implementation (based on popularity).
 * [PIK](https://github.com/google/pik) is a new image codec worth keeping an eye on.
 It's compatible with JPEG, has a more efficient color-space and utilizes similar benefits found in Guetzli.
 It decodes at 2/3 the speed of JPEG and offers 54% more file savings than libjpeg does.
 It is both faster to decode and compress than Guetzli-ified JPEGs.
 A [study](https://encode.ru/threads/2814-Psychovisual-analysis-on-modern-lossy-image-codecs) on psychovisual similarity of modern image codes showed PIK was less than half the size of alternatives.
 Unfortunately, it's still early days for the codec and encoding is unusably slow at this time (August, 2017).
 * [ImageMagick](https://www.imagemagick.org/script/index.php) is often recommended for image optimization.
 This write-up considers it a fine tool, but its output generally requires more optimization and other tools can offer better output.
 We recommend trying [libvps](https://github.com/jcupitt/libvips) instead, however it is lower-level and requires more technical skill to use.
 ImageMagick has also histortically had [noted](https://imagetragick.com/#moreinfo) security vulnerabilities you may want to be aware of.
 * Blink (the rendering engine used by Chrome) decodes images off the main thread.
 Moving the decode work to the compositor thread frees-up the main thread to work on other tasks.
 We call this deferred decoding.
 With deferred decoding, the decode work remains on the critical path for presenting a frame to the display, so it can still cause animation jank.
 The [`img.decode()`](https://html.spec.whatwg.org/multipage/embedded-content.html#dom-img-decode) API should help with the jank problem.